sara141/NASA-Explorer-Api/README.md

 - **Title**: The title should be the name of the image provided by the api.

-- **Description Box**: When the mouse is over the title, a box should appear containing the description provided by the api.
+- **Description Box**: When the mouse is over the title, a box should appear containing the explanation provided by the api.

 ### Map Asteroids Close To Earth